Energy Steering Committee

 The ESC is a standing committee of 7 members appointed to 3-year terms, and also welcomes nonmember volunteers who are interested in being involved in a more limited way.
 Formal decisions are made by a vote, but in practical terms we make decisions by agreement.

-Currently there are two openings on the Committee.
+Currently there are no openings on the Committee but we welcome you to attend a meeting and get involved anyway – you can participate in every way except when we need a formal vote on something.
 If you would like more information, contact us.
-If you would like to help move this important work forward, we would love to hear from you!
-If you would like us to come to your organizational meeting to talk about the work of the Committee, we would be happy to do that.
+We would love to hear from you and would be happy to come to your organizational meeting to talk about the work of the Committee.

 Rozanna Patane, Energy Steering Committee Chair